LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

 Branching in Git
 ----------------

-So far this book has talked about Git's ability to store different versions of a codebase in time.
+So far this book has talked about Git’s ability to store different versions of a codebase in time.
-What if you want collaborate with another programmer on separate features for the same codebase?
+What if you and a fellow programmer on separate features for the same codebase?
-What if you want to try something new in your code, but you don't want to break your current code?
+What if you want to try something new in your code, but you don’t want to break your current code?
 This is where **branches** can be useful.

-Branches contain a copy of the codebase they were created from, but will not interfere with the original codebase.
+A branch is a contained copy of the codebase.
+Any code written in a branch will not interfere with the original codebase.
-These are great options for fixing bugs without risk of breaking more code or impacting any live applications of that code.
-When working with others in the same codebase, branches allow you to work on different features or bugs independently of the team.
+Many programmers use branches to fix bugs or add features to a codebase.
+Branches enable you to share work between programmers.
-This allows more people to work in the code at once.
+They provide each programmer with code in their own branch, allowing more people to work on the code at once.
-Branches are also great for storing and testing new features without impacting any live applications.
+Branches allow for changes to an already functional codebase.

 In the previous section, when checking the status, the top line was ``On branch main``.
 The main branch is the *default branch* of the repository.
 Many programmers keep the live version of their code in the main branch.
-For that reason, major work should be done in a new feature branch, so it doesn't impact the live software.
+For that reason, complete any major work in a new feature branch, so it doesn't impact the live software.

 .. figure:: figures/branches-copy.png
    :alt: Diagram depicting two branches coming off of the main branch.